Ciabatta is marked by an irregular crumb and a mild, unsoured taste.

 Courtesy of Colorado Plus Brew Pub

-If turkey legs and cotton candy aren’t your thing, head to 38th Avenue, between Wadsworth Boulevard and Sheridan Avenue, for well-rounded eats.
+If turkey legs and cotton candy aren’t your thing, head to 38th Avenue, between Wadsworth and Sheridan boulevards, for well-rounded eats.

 Right Coast Pizza